ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A JSONPath expression may use a combination of bracket and dot notations.

-Dot notation is a shorthand way of writing certain bracket notations.

-This document treats the bracket notations as canonical and defines various shorthands in terms of bracket notation.
+This document treats the bracket notations as canonical and defines the shorthand dot notation in terms of bracket notation.
 Examples and descriptions use shorthands where convenient.

 ### Selectors